 You can also personalize it, by choosing a font style, color, size, and location of the text for $25.
-A thoughtful and charming option for a child’s room!
+This is a thoughtful and charming option for a child’s room!

 This is the right choice for you if you love a classic look in softer colors that doesn’t tip toward vintage or antique in style.
-How’s that for compromise?
+A fair compromise.
 Lots of gentle, airy, ocean blues.
 The greens are muted and almost neutral.
-You’re probably just a little bit curious by now?
-Well, go on and at least have a look at it here.
+Aren’t you a tad curious by now?
+Go on and at least have a look at it here.

 A dealbreaker for you?..

-Murals Your Way does not recommend their SmartStick option—their peel-and-stick option—for children’s rooms and other high traffic areas.
+Murals Your Way does not recommend SmartStick—-their peel-and-stick option—-for children’s rooms and other high traffic areas.
 I might consider a way to get this accomplished anyhow, by using small nails (or other) to securely tack the corners of the panels once they’re in place.
 But I did want to mention it, in case you don’t have the time or the inclination for anything other than peel, stick, forget.
-I get it, I really do.
+I get it, oh, I do.

 A QUICK SUMMARY

-- Vintage-style map on Mercator’s Projection from Limitless Walls (vintage-y but very linear and light in style; color tweaks available on request).
+- Malte Brun map on Mercator’s Projection from Limitless Walls.
+Vintage-y but very linear and light in style; color tweaks available on request.

-- Classic 3-panel world map in mid-century style from Houzz (a bright, beautiful look for children’s rooms).
+- Classic Colors 3-panel world map in mid-century style.
+A bright, beautiful look for children’s rooms.

-- World Map 2 from Murals Your Way (my “works anywhere” pick, AND the one I purchased).
+- Customized World Map 2 from Murals Your Way.
+My “works anywhere” pick, and the one I purchased.

 DON’T SKIP THIS SECTION, PLEASE! – Pre-Purchase Considerations